 Require: When multi-factor authentication is required, all users of NetClient CS, Employee Self-Service, and Web Employee will be prompted to set up multi-factor authentication at their next login, after which they must use a mobile device capable of installing the Thomson Reuters Authenticator app to log in.

 Optional: When multi-factor authentication is optional, users of NetClient CS, Employee Self-Service, and Web Employee can choose whether to use the Thomson Reuters Authenticator app to provide an additional layer of security for their logins.
-To opt in, clients must follow the process outlined in Managing multi-factor authentication for your login.
+To opt in, clients must follow the process outlined in Setting up multi-factor authentication for your NetClient CS login.